fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 -->
 # OpenTestFactory Integration test harness

-Main principle: the harness is based on the Junit framework.
+Main principle: the harness is based on the JUnit framework.
 It uses [MockServer](https://www.mock-server.com/mock_server/getting_started.html#request_properties_matchers) to setup a mock listening for callbacks from the system under test.
 As an outline, an integration test case consists in: